AndyRN/devacumen/_posts/2016-05-14-my-current-desktop-pc-build.md

 permalink: my-current-desktop-pc-build
 ---

-This post goes into detail about my fantastic gaming machine, "Titan".
+This post goes into detail about my desktop, "Titan".
 Even though it's had many modifications since I first used the name, I like to think it's still the same PC that's given me incredible gaming and cinematic experiences, enabled me to learn & explore the world of programming and provided me with the tools to create over the years.

-<i>Similar to the <a href="https://en.wikipedia.org/wiki/Ship_of_Theseus">Ship of Thesues</a>, right?</i>
+<i>Similar to the <a href="https://en.wikipedia.org/wiki/Ship_of_Theseus">Ship of Theseus</a>, right?</i>

 ## Case